exaspace/rabbit-python-util/README.md

 docker run --rm --net host beniji/rabbit-python-util rabbit-send.py  --exchange testexchange --message "hello"
 ```

-Or to install manually (requires Python 3) just do `pip3 install -r requirements.txt`.
+To install manually (requires Python 3 with pip) just do `pip3 install -r requirements.txt`.

 Sending messages
 ================

+In RabbitMQ parlance, messages are sent to an "exchange".
+Normally you set an exchange up in the server before sending messages
+to it, but for convenience rabbit-send.py can also declare the exchange for you.

-To send a message "hello" to RabbitMQ (the exchange "testexchange" must have been already setup in the server - see below for how to create exchanges):
+To send a message to an existing RabbitMQ exchange "testexchange"

 ```
 ./rabbit-send.py --exchange testexchange --message "hello"
 ```

-To send a message to RabbitMQ and also declare a queue (durable in this case) and bind it to an exchange in the one step:
+To send a message to a new RabbitMQ exchange which will be declared automatically use the `--declare` option

 ```
-./rabbit-send.py --exchange testexchange --queue testqueue --durable --message "hello"
+./rabbit-send.py --exchange testexchange --declare --message "hello"
 ```

-Same as above but declaring a non-durable queue (just omit the `--durable` argument):
+Same as above but declaring a different exchange type ("direct" is the default value, and here we choose "topic" instead)

 ```
-./rabbit-send.py --exchange testexchange --queue testqueue --message "hello"
+./rabbit-send.py --exchange testexchange --declare --type topic --message "hello"
 ```

 To see all options run